Oakland, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Common Dog Attack Injuries

-As harmless as they seem, "man's best friend" can be dangerous.
-Our dog attack attorneys in Oakland, MO, know how victims and their families can be affected after an incident.
-For example, below are some of the most common injuries related to dog bites:
+A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
+Halvorsen Klote's dog attack lawyers in Oakland, MO, know how victims can be affected.
+For example, here are some of the most common injuries related to dog bites:

 • Rabies